eli64s/readme-ai/docs/README_PyFlink.md

 ## 📍 Overview

-The project is a Python-based stream processing application that uses Apache Flink for real-time data processing.
-It includes modules for handling alerts, logging, and managing a Flink cluster.
-The project automates the process of starting and stopping a Flink cluster, processing data streams, and sending alerts based on flagged data.
-Its value proposition lies in its ability to efficiently handle large-scale data streams and provide real-time analytics.
+The project is a Python package that sets up a data stream processing pipeline with Apache Flink.
+It provides scripts to quickly set up PyFlink and automate cluster management, as well as functionality for logging, cleaning up development artifacts, and handling alerts via a REST API.
+This package offers developers a streamlined and efficient toolset for implementing real-time data processing pipelines.

 ---